stephapesce/mission11_delpesc/README.md

-Online Bookstore Web App
-Description
-This project involves creating a web application for an online bookstore using ASP.NET Core MVC.
-The primary focus of this assignment is to develop the database portion of the application and implement basic functionality for listing books with pagination.
+ASP.NET Core MVC, focus on creating the database portion of the web app.

-Features
-Database Model: The database includes the following fields for each book:
+Web app for an online bookstore.
+For each book, the following info is stored:

-Title
+• Title
-Author
+• Author
-Publisher
+• Publisher
-ISBN
+• ISBN
-Classification/Category
+• Classification/Category
-Number of Pages
+• Number of Pages
-Price
+• Price
-All fields are required.

-Index View: Displays a list of books with pagination.
-By default, 10 books are shown per page.

-Styling: The page is styled using Bootstrap.

-Setup
-Database: Scaffold the database from the provided link:
+Scaffold the database
-Download Database

-Model Verification: Check the created model and make any necessary corrections.
+The Index view lists out the information for each book in the database.

-Pagination: Implement pagination to list 10 books per page.
+Pagination to the app, 10 books per page for as many books as are in the database.

-Bootstrap Styling: Apply Bootstrap styles to enhance the visual layout of the page.

-Notes
-The database has been prepopulated with a selection of Prof. Hilton’s favorite books.
-Scaffolding for the database has been included as part of the setup process.
+Style using Bootstrap.